learn-co-curriculum/dsc-curriculum-guidelines/updating_the_conda_env/README.md

 ## Update your local conda environment
 * Update all packages `conda update --all`
-* Export your env to a yaml file `conda env export > new-env-test.yml`
+* Export your env to a yaml file `conda env export > new-env-test.yml --no-builds`
+  * `--no-builds` specifies not to include build specifications, these specs may conflict when the Engineering team tries to tun this script in their environment
 * Open up the yml file and update the name of the env to whatever you'd like for this dry run (`new-env-test`)
-  * Note: I had to make a few small modifications to this yml file to get everything to work
+  * Note, some massageng required: I had to make a few small modifications to this yml file to get everything to work
   * For some reason the `graphviz` package gets listed as `python-graphviz` which pip cannot find.
 Change the name to `graphviz`
-  * May be a one-off thing, but I had to remove the specified version in the yml file from the `pyyaml` package otherwise I encountered errors
+  * May be a one-off thing, but I had to remove the specified version in the yml file from the `pyyaml` package otherwise I encountered errors.
+Fine to use this strategy if you get small version conflicts on different machines.
 * Remove the problematic packages listed above entirely
 * Create the new environment from the yml file with `conda env create -f new_environment_test.yml`
 * It will prompt you to activate the new environment with `conda activate new-env-test`